chasemp/fin-cli/README.md

 # FinCLI - A lightweight task tracking system

-A simple command-line tool for managing your local task database.
+A simple command-line tool for managing your local task database with enhanced filtering, task modification tracking, and flexible status management.

 ## Quick Start